Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 Trace Monitoring
 ----------------

-Use the ``us_web/priv/bin/monitor-us-web.sh`` script in order to monitor the traces of an already running US-Web instance;.
+Use the ``us_web/priv/bin/monitor-us-web.sh`` script in order to monitor the traces of an already running, possibly remote, US-Web instance.

 Note that the monitored US-Web instance will be by default the one specified in any ``us-monitor.config`` file located in the US configuration directory.